falom25/falom25/README.md

 - Developing test cases and bug reports in Jira
 - Manual and automated testing
 - API testing with Postman
-- Web and mobile testing with Android Studio
+- Web and mobile testing

 My background in medicine has shaped my analytical approach and commitment to uncovering root causes, which I now apply in Quality Assurance to ensure optimal solutions and software reliability.

 ## Skills

 - Manual and UI Testing
-- Figma
-- HTML
 - Postman
 - PostgreSQL
-- JSON
 - Android Studio
 - Selenium WebDriver
-- Python
-- PyCharm
 - Git/GitHub
 - JIRA